Schools and Colleges

 Telephone:07958 759805

-We encourage schools and colleges to choose from our menu of learning.
-However, should you have something particular which you would like to cover, please make this clear at the time of booking and if possible we will endeavour to meet your needs.
+We encourage schools and colleges to choose from our menu of learning, see VISIT CONTENT .
+However, should you have something else which you would like to cover, please make this clear at the time of booking and if possible we will endeavour to meet your needs.

 We welcome adult groups from colleges and universities, particularly students on under graduate and post graduate initial teacher education courses.
 Visits are usually possible during the day Wednesday to Friday.
 Evenings and weekends are also a possibility.